-Good evening!
+Good afternoon!
 Welcome to the Official Web Site of the

 Matagorda County CVB.

 At 4:21 PM CST it's

 Matagorda: The Secret's Out

 Midway between Galveston and Corpus Christi, right where the Colorado River meets the sea, Matagorda County lies at a curious confluence of nature and history that goes back nearly 500 years, and it just seems to get better with time.